Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Schwartz distributions

 \subsection{The space of test functions: Definition of support}

-Test functions are smooth, well-behaved functions that probe the distribution.
-We use test functions to ask questions and observe the effects of the distribution on them.
+As introduced above in Section \ref{sec:dirac.not.f}, test functions are smooth, well-behaved functions that probe a distribution.
+We observe the effects of the distribution on them.
 Schwartz distributions, like the Dirac delta, are not defined pointwise.
-They do not evaluate an input that maps to an output like a regular function (see the discussion above in Section \ref{sec:dirac.not.f}.)
-They only make sense in context with how they interact with test functions.
+They do not evaluate an input that maps to an output, and so only make sense in context with how they interact with test functions.

-Test functions $\varphi(t)$ are not biophysically measurable or derived variables like the membrane potential, synaptic currents, or ionic conductances.
-They are any smooth time-localized filter that can be properly defined that can be used to interrogate the distribution.
+Test functions $\varphi(t)$ are not necessarily biophysically measurable or derived variables like the membrane potential, synaptic currents, or ionic conductances.
+They are any smooth time-localized filter capable of interrogating a distribution.
 Explicitly, in our case, the distribution being constructed is a spike train encoded by Dirac deltas.
 We need to restrict the space of test functions to only those with these properties because, for arbitrary functions, evaluation at a point may not be defined, differentiation may be undefined, and convergence may not hold.
 All of which we need in the interaction between a functional and a test function.
 Below, we rigorously formalize these requirements.

-To model a spike train, we can restrict the space of test functions to $C_c^\infty$, the space of smooth functions with compact support on $\mathbb{R}$. $C$ implies continuous functions, while $C^\infty$ implies continuous functions for which all derivatives exist.
-In other words, they are infinitely differentiable.
-This makes the space of test functions not just continuous but smooth, a stronger condition than continuity; i.e., all smooth functions are continuous, but not all continuous functions are smooth.
+To model a spike train, we restrict the space of test functions to $C_c^\infty$, the space of smooth functions with compact support on $\mathbb{R}$. $C$ implies continuous functions, while $C^\infty$ implies continuous functions for which all derivatives exist, i.e., are infinitely differentiable.
+This makes the space of test functions not just continuous but smooth, a stronger condition than continuity; all smooth functions are continuous, but not all continuous functions are smooth.
 Formally,